Karl Wienand

-Karl Wienand (born 15 December 1926 in Lindenpütz; died 10 October 2011 in Trier) was a German politician of the Social Democratic Party (SPD) and secret agent for the DDR's Ministry of State Security (MfS).
+Karl Wienand (15 December 1926 – 10 October 2011) was a German politician of the Social Democratic Party (SPD) and secret agent for the DDR's Ministry of State Security (MfS).

 Life

-Karl Wienand's father, a German communist party member, was frequently detained as an enemy of the Nazi regime and often demonstrated against Robert Ley.
+Karl Wienand was born 15 December 1926 in Lindenpütz.
+His father, a German communist party member, was frequently detained as an enemy of the Nazi regime and often demonstrated against Robert Ley.
 The Nazis would later kill the man.